33 No‑Microwave Work Lunches That Won’t Make You Feel Like You’ve Given Up

 33) Panzanella Salad

-Managing moisture is important when making bread salad, but it’s delightful regardless.
-I pack the tomatoes, cucumbers, and dressing, but keep the toasted bread cubes separate until lunch.
-Then you mix and wait one minute, and the bread softens just enough without collapsing.
-It is messy in a good way, so bring a fork you trust.
+I prepare the tomatoes, cucumbers, and dressing, but keep the toasted bread cubes separate until lunch.
+Then, you mix them together and wait one minute.
+The bread softens just enough without collapsing.
+It’s good mess so bring a fork you trust.

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.